AntonRize/WILL/relativistic-foundations.md

 These geometries are not arbitrary choices or convenient models.
 They are forced upon us by the logic of the postulate itself.
 If the Universe is a closed and symmetric system of energetic relations, then any <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr>s of those relations must “live” on these unique surfaces.
 The circle and the sphere become the only possible “canvases” on which the picture of physical reality can be drawn.

-Finally, we must rethink one of the fundamental constants of nature — the speed of light, *c*.
-In WILL Geometry, *c* (the speed of light) is not merely the speed at which photons travel; it is understood as the universal speed of evolution, the fundamental <abbr title="a quantity that remains unchanged under transformations or projections">invariant</abbr> tempo of change in the Universe itself.
-Every interaction, every transformation of energy, occurs at this single, unchanging rate.
-This universal “speed of evolution” is like a vector of constant length.
-The various physical processes we observe are merely <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr>s of this single vector onto different axes, just as a car’s velocity can be decomposed into northward and eastward components.
-The sum of the squares of the <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr>s always remains constant, naturally returning us to the geometry of the circle, where the radius (*c*) is <abbr title="a quantity that remains unchanged under transformations or projections">invariant</abbr>.
+Finally, we must reconsider one of nature’s most fundamental constants: the speed of light, c.
+In WILL Geometry, c is not simply the velocity at which photons travel.
+Instead, it represents the universal rate of evolution—the fundamental <abbr title="a quantity that remains unchanged under transformations or projections">invariant</abbr> tempo governing change throughout the Universe.
+Every interaction and energy transformation unfolds at this singular, unchanging pace.

+This universal “speed of evolution” can be likened to a radius vector of constant length.
+The diverse physical processes we observe are merely <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr>s of this vector onto different axes—just as a car’s velocity can be resolved into northward and eastward components.
+Crucially, the sum of the squares of these <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr>s is always fixed, echoing the geometry of the circle, where the radius (c) is <abbr title="a quantity that remains unchanged under transformations or projections">invariant</abbr>.

-Thus, from a single postulate, we derive the entire set of rules: conservation, <abbr title="a property of a system that remains unchanged under transformations">symmetry</abbr>, and specific geometric structures (the circle and the sphere) that will serve as the arena for all subsequent physical phenomena.
-Geometry is not imposed upon physics; it is its inevitable logical consequence.
+With this single postulate, we derive an entire framework: conservation laws, <abbr title="a property of a system that remains unchanged under transformations">symmetry</abbr>, and the geometric structures—the circle and sphere—that define the stage for all physical phenomena.
+In this view, geometry does not constrain physics; rather, it arises as an inevitable, logical consequence of the underlying principles.

 ---